Primary

 Land softly with slightly bent elbows, not stiff arms.
 The landing is where injuries happen.
 If you cannot land quietly and smoothly, you are not ready for this exercise.
 Master controlled explosive push-ups before adding claps or other variations.

-Want Plyometric Push-Up in your program?
+See where Plyometric Push-Up fits in your weekly plan

 Start in a standard push-up position.